XiaoTaoWang/NeoLoopFinder/README.rst

 =======
 In addtion to the reconstructed Hi-C maps (.cool), loops (.bedpe), and genes, the visualization module also supports plotting RNA-Seq/ChIP-Seq/ATAC-Seq signals (.bigwig), peaks (.bed), and motifs (.bed).
-Below I'm going to share more examples and the code snippets used to generate the figure:
+Below I'm going to share more examples and the code snippets used to generate the figure.

 .. image:: ./images/SCaBER.NFIB.png
         :align: center